 Under some mortgage programs, such as Fannie Mae’s Community Home Buyer’s Program with the 3/2 Option, part of your down payment may come from a grant from a nonprofit housing provider in your community.

 Interest rates are usually expressed as an annual percentage of the amount borrowed.
-You can choose a mortgage with an interest rate the is fixed for the entire term of the loan or one that changes throughout.
+You can choose a mortgage with an interest rate that is fixed for the entire term of the loan or one that changes throughout.
 A fixed-rate loan gives you the security of knowing that your interest rate will never change during the term of your loan.
-An adjustable-rate mortgage (called and ARM) has an interest rate that will vary during the life of the loan, with the possibility of both increases and decreases to the interest rate and consequently to your mortgage payments.
+An adjustable-rate mortgage (called an ARM) has an interest rate that will vary during the life of the loan, with the possibility of both increases and decreases to the interest rate and consequently to your mortgage payments.

 5) What is APR?

 Annual Percentage Rate (APR) factors interest plus certain closing costs, any points and other finance charges over the term of a loan.
-The APR must be disclosed to you according to federal Truth-in-Lending laws within three business days of when you apply for a loan, or prior to or at closing for a refinance.
+The APR must be disclosed to you according to Federal Truth-in-Lending laws within three business days of when you apply for a loan, or prior to or at closing for a refinance.